unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 6. File Id: Now it is a manually created string.
 Keep it or change the externalId pattern?

 7. What is the context in a plugin meant to be? general context incl. modules and services.
 Specific context for function.

+8. Why are the events of the core-worker not emitted using the events library, but directly with the node event emitter?